Catamenia (band)

-Catamenia was a Finnish black metal band founded in 1995 by Riku Hopeakoski and Mika Tönning in Oulu.
-They have been signed to Massacre Records since their first full-length release Halls of Frozen North in 1998.
-As of 2010, they have released nine albums, one EP, and one DVD.
-They are known for frequent usage of wolves in their album art, but the band is named after a kind of bird.
-Catamenia also means "menstruation", which the band did not know until a fan pointed it out to them after the release of their debut album.
+Catamenia are a Finnish black metal band founded in 1995 by Riku Hopeakoski and Mika Tönning in Oulu.
+They have been signed to Massacre Records since their first full-length release, Halls of Frozen North, in 1998.
+As of 2012, they have released ten albums, one EP, and one DVD.
+They are known for using wolves in their album art.
+The band is named after a kind of bird.
+Catamenia also means "menstruation", which the band did not know until after the release of their debut album.

 History

-They released their first demo album in their first active year, simply titled Demo '95.
-Their second demo, Winds released in 1996, led to a four-album contract with Massacre Records in 1997.
-Their debut full-length album Halls of Frozen North was recorded in Commusication Studios, Beindersheim, Germany, in 1997 with Gerhard Magin (Crematory, Mystic Circle) and was released in 1998.
-A year later they recorded their second album, Morning Crimson (1999) in Sweden, at Sunlight Studios with Thomas Skogsberg (Katatonia, Dismember).
-The band's third album Eternal Winter's Prophecy was recorded in their home country in 2000 at Tico-Tico Studios with Ahti Kortelainen (Kalmah, Eternal Tears of Sorrow, Dawn of Relic).
-Their last album for Massacre Records was entitled Eskhata, released in 2002, recorded in Oulu, Finland at SoundMix Studios with producer Mika Pohjola (The Black League).
-After the release and promotion of Eskhata, Catamenia renewed their contract with Massacre Records for three more albums, citing good working relations.
+They released their first demo album in their first active year, Demo '95.
+Their second demo, Winds, released in 1996, led to a four-album contract with Massacre Records in 1997.
+Their debut full-length album, Halls of Frozen North, was recorded in Commusication Studios, Beindersheim, Germany, in 1997, with Gerhard Magin (Crematory, Mystic Circle), and was released in 1998.
+A year later, they recorded their second album, Morning Crimson (1999), in Sweden, at Sunlight Studios with Thomas Skogsberg (Katatonia, Dismember).
+The band's third album, Eternal Winter's Prophecy, was recorded in their home country in 2000 at Tico-Tico Studios with Ahti Kortelainen (Kalmah, Eternal Tears of Sorrow, Dawn of Relic).
+Their last album for Massacre Records, Eskhata, was released in 2002, recorded in Oulu, Finland, at SoundMix Studios with producer Mika Pohjola (The Black League).
+After the release and promotion of Eskhata, Catamenia resigned with Massacre Records for three more albums, citing good working relations.

-Catamenia faced many line-up changes during the rehearsal of their fifth album, but their line-up steadied and again were a six-piece for its release.
+Catamenia faced line-up changes during the rehearsal for their fifth album, but their line-up steadied and were a six-piece for its release.

-Catamenia recorded their fifth album Chaos Born at Neo Studio in Oulu, Finland with Kari Vähäkuopus and Immu Ilmarinen (Burning Point, Embraze, Afterworld, Sentenced).
-ChaosBorn combines melodics and aggressive metal.
-After praise from media and their fans for ChaosBorn, Winternight Tragedies was stated as their sixth studio release, again with Mastervox Studios and producers Kakke Vähäkuopus and Immu Ilmarinen.
+Catamenia recorded their fifth album, Chaos Born, at Neo Studio in Oulu, Finland, with Kari Vähäkuopus and Immu Ilmarinen (Burning Point, Embraze, Afterworld, Sentenced).
+ChaosBorn combines melody and aggressive metal.
+After praise from media and fans for ChaosBorn, Winternight Tragedies was stated as their sixth studio release, at Mastervox Studios with producers Kakke Vähäkuopus and Immu Ilmarinen.